snakajima/SNDraw/README.md

 This function returns the SVG representation of the element.
 The *prev* specifies the previous path element in the sequence for optimization.

-## struct SNMove, SNLine, SNQuadCurve, SNBezierCurve
+## struct SNCloseSubpath, SNMove, SNLine, SNQuadCurve, SNBezierCurve

-Those structs are concrete structs of SNPathElement protocol, representing move, line, quadratic curve, and bezier curve element respectively.
+Those structs are concrete structs of SNPathElement protocol, representing close-subpath, move, line, quadratic curve, and bezier curve element respectively.

 ## struct SNPathBuilder